hackathons-Ph5GJ3yE4B-unlisted/AQual/README.md

-<p align="right">[This repository is published from an unlisted username to keep the project source unlisted for now.
-Main account: IntegralByte.]</p>
+[This repository is published from an unlisted username to keep the project source unlisted for now.
+Main account: integralbyte.]

 # AQual